10thcode/alx-system_engineering-devops/README.md

 - ### [0x10-https_ssl](https://github.com/10thcode/alx-system_engineering-devops/tree/master/0x10-https_ssl)

-    Generating SSL/TLS certificate using LetsEncript's certbot.
+    Generating SSL/TLS certificate using LetsEncript's certbot,
-    Configuring HTTPS on a load balancer (SSL/TLS Termination).
+    and configuring HTTPS on a load balancer (SSL/TLS Termination).

 - ### [attack_is_the_best_defense](https://github.com/10thcode/alx-system_engineering-devops/tree/master/attack_is_the_best_defense)

-    ARP spoofing and sniffing unencrypted traffic.
-Dictionary attack.
+    ARP spoofing and sniffing unencrypted traffic, and performing dictionary attack.

 - ### [command_line_for_the_win](https://github.com/10thcode/alx-system_engineering-devops/tree/master/command_line_for_the_win)

-    This project is an **exercise** on how to use the command line or terminal to perform some tasks.
+    Using the command line to perform basic task.